mc0110/inetbox2mqtt/README.md

 Fortunately, the entire **inetbox2mqtt** software also runs on this port.
 Please note, as mentioned above, that the UART uses different pins.
 Since the GPIO pins for the support leds are present on the RPi-board, just like the GPIO pins for the connection to the Truma DuoControl, no changes are necessary here.
 The hardware is recognized by the software, therefore nothing is to do.
 If you want to use the **spiritlevel-addon**, then please note the corresponding pins for SDA (GPIO2) for SCL (GPIO3).

+Experience currently shows that the micropython wifi connection with the PI2 pico w is not optimal.
+The ESP32 is much more stable.
+This makes the update process for the pico more of a lottery and should only be carried out under control.
+On the other hand, the RP2 pico has a larger memory and is otherwise very robust in operation.
+Everyone should decide for themselves what is more important to them, especially since the RP2 pico w boards are much smaller than the breakboards for the ESP32.